-With less than two weeks until Thanksgiving, I’m plotting and planning this year’s menu.
+With less than two weeks until the big event, I’m plotting and planning this year’s vegan Thanksgiving menu.
 Since David and I often go the potluck-route, it’s usually a matter of picking one or two things and going from there.
 The only problem is paring down what those few items will be.
 Luckily, there’s no reason that the classic favorites have to be limited to that one day of the year as tasty vegan Thanksgiving recipes abound.

-As people file in with casseroles to warm and coats to hang, it’s fun to have nibblies for noshing.
+As people file in with casseroles to warm and coats to hang, it’s fun to have nibbles for noshing.
 Bring on the dips, finger foods, and cheese balls.

 - Jalapeño cashew cheese spread

 - Loaded Potato Slices with Cashew Cream and Bacony Bits

 - Vegan 7 layer dip

 - Cashew Pesto Stuffed Mushrooms – Glue & Glitter

 - Holiday Cheddar Cheese Ball – Vedged Out